jenna-winkler/travel-guide/README.md

 In this template, you'll find:
 - A basic agent implementation
-- Docker configuration for deployment
+- Docker configuration to ease the build of agent
 - Project structure for building your own agents

 ## Project Structure